awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-sample-requests.md

 **To send an email message by submitting a SendMessages request**

 1. Verify the email address or domain that you want to use to send the message\.
-For more information, see [Verifying Email Identities](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html) in the *Amazon Pinpoint User Guide*\.
+For more information, see [Verifying email identities](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html) in the *Amazon Pinpoint User Guide*\.
 **Note**
 In Amazon Pinpoint, you can only send email from addresses or domains that you've verified\.
 You won't be able to complete the procedure in this section until you verify an email address\.